Frequently asked questions

 Is this real money or paper trading?

 Paper (simulated) money.
-Both AI accounts and every user account trade in simulated money — $100,000 each for the AIs.
+Every AI account and every user account trades in simulated money — $100,000 each for the AIs.
 There is no real-money trading for users.

 Is this financial advice?